fmartingr/games-screenshot-manager/README.md

 When talking about a game's store (Steam, for example) we need to retrieve a bit more info from internet to identify each game name from the internal ID used by Steam on disk.

 For more details, you can check out [the source code for all providers](https://github.com/fmartingr/games-screenshot-manager/tree/master/pkg/providers)

+Optionally a cover image for a game can be downloaded and placed under a `.cover` file in the game path.
+For this to work use the `-download-cover` flag.
+Check above for provider support for this feature.

 ## Installation